avipreshel/Trigger/README.md

 *Trigger* basicaly enables to implement a simple pub-sub topology across same process or multiple processes running on the same host OS.

 ## Why do you need it
-It's insanely fast.

-Named Events (aka "Named Semaphores" in Linux) are probably the fastest way to signal-across-process that a certain event has happened, however, sometime we not only want to signal that something has happened, we're also interested to say WHAT happened.

-Enter Trigger.
+It's as simple as it gets.

+Named Events (aka "Named Semaphores" in Linux) are probably one of the simplest IPC invented, and adding payload on top of it just makes it much more useful.

 ## Dependencies
 Dotnet 8.0 or later